Reducing busywork for tutoring teams

 We identified the most useful visualizations for each page in interviews with supervisors.
 Fewer visualizations, redesigned to take up less vertical space, orient without overwhelming.

-Here’s a closer look at my decision-making:
+Here's a closer look at my decision-making.

-Ensuring responsiveness across 4 breakpoints
+Ensuring responsiveness at 4 breakpoints

 Pivot